JetBrains/Qodana/topics/jvm.md

 <include from="lib_qd.topic" element-id="before-start-prepare-software" use-filter="empty,jvm"/>

+### Install project dependencies

+Linters resolve project dependencies automatically from your Gradle or Maven build system, so no preliminary steps are required, even when you run %product% on a CI/CD platform.
+If your project needs additional setup before analysis, you can run custom commands using the [`bootstrap`](configuration-reference.md#Run+custom+commands) key of your YAML configuration.

 ### K2 Mode

 The K2 mode is by default enabled for the %qd% and %qd-co% linters.